Log-Hessian and Deviation Bounds for Markov Semi-Groups, and Regularization Effect in $L^1$: The semi-group

 In this section, we investigate deviation bounds of the type $\pi_\theta(\{n : f(n) \geq t \int f\,d\pi_\theta\})$ for log-convex, and more generally log-semi-convex, functions $f$.
-In other words, we address the analogue of Item (2) from the introduction for the Poisson distributions.
-As our results will reveal, in this discrete setting, an analogue of Item (2) does not hold in general, but it does hold if $f$ is assumed to be log-convex.
+In other words, we address the analogue of Problem (2) in the introduction for the Poisson distributions.
+As our results will reveal, in this discrete setting, an analogue of Problem (2) does not hold in general, but it does hold if $f$ is assumed to be log-convex.
 One reason for this spurious effect is that the tail of the measure $\sum_{k \geq n} \pi_\theta(k)$, in discrete, is of the same order as $\pi_\theta(n)$, \textit{i.e.}, with no extra factor, while in the continuous, $\int_s^\infty e^{-t^2}dt \sim_{s \to \infty} \frac{e^{-s^2}}{2s}$.

-In all what follows, will make a frequent use of a non asymptotic version of Stirling formula.
+In all what follows, will make a frequent use of a non-asymptotic version of Stirling formula.
 More precisely, the following inequalities for the factorial are known (see \cite{Rob55}) to hold

 Hence,

 for $n \geq 1$ (since $\sqrt{2 \pi}e^{1/12n} \leq 3$).

 Let us begin with a precise tail bound for the Poisson distributions. \begin{lem} Let $\theta>0$ and define $\Phi_\theta(x):=x \log x -x \log \theta - x + \theta$, $x \geq 1$.
 Set $F_\theta(u):=\pi_\theta( [u,\infty))$ for the tail of the distribution function of $\pi_\theta$.
 For $u \geq 2\theta$, we have